All Case Files

-By 2025 I was Head of Design at Leucine, leading the team that ships MES and CLEEN to 60+ pharma enterprises and 370+ plants.
-The product was deep.
-The company brand wasn’t.
-I took a parallel mandate as Design & Growth Lead and, with two NID graduates, built Leucine’s first complete brand system in two months.
+By 2025 I was Head of Design at Leucine, leading the team shipping MES and CLEEN to 60+ pharma enterprises and 370+ plants.
+The product was deep; the company brand wasn't.
+As Design & Growth Lead, with two NID graduates, I built Leucine's first complete brand system in two months.

 Design & Growth Lead